SayantaSaha01/Major-Project-for-Final-Year/README.md

 # Major-Project-for-Final-Year
-it is use for my college's final  year project Developer= Sayanta Saha
+it is use for my college's final  year project.
+Developer= Sayanta Saha